Ballroom-Platform/ballroom-backend/README.md

 ### Kubernetes

 1.)
-Run `kubectl apply -k . `in the repository root directory.
+Run `kubectl apply -k .`in the repository root directory.

 2.)
-Run `kubectl port-forward services/bff-service 9099:9099` to expose the bff-service to the host machine.
+Run `kubectl port-forward --namespace=ingress-nginx service/ingress-nginx-controller 8080:80` to expose the ingress to the host machine.

 3.)
 Once all services are up and running, launch the frontend application by running `npm start` in the frontend repo.